matrixleons/evilwaf/README.md

 ---

 **EvilWAF** is an advanced transparent MITM Firewall bypass proxy and deep WAF vulnerability scanner designed for authorized security testing.
 It operates at the transport layer — it does not touch payloads, cookies, or headers from your tools.
-Works with any tool that supports `--proxy`.
+Works with any tool like(`ffuz`, `sqlmap`, `nuclei` and etc) that supports `--proxy`.

 ---